-Includes LED lighting in ALL units 1 Roofing system has at least a 30-year warranty (must provide supporting 1 documentation from the manufacturer to qualify) for ALL buildings Covered Porch at the front entrance for ALL buildings 1 Deck or patio for each unit with a minimum of 64 square feet that is made 1 of wood or other approved materials Framing consists of 2" X 6" studs to allow for higher R-Value insulation in 1 walls for ALL buildings Garage that is made of approved materials, has a roof, is enclosed on all 1 sides and has at least one door for vehicle access Crawl space or basement for ALL buildings where possible 1 Exterior security system (e.g. cameras monitoring building exterior and 1 lighting that provides coverage of the entire property) for ALL buildings Interior security system (e.g. each unit is provided with an alarm on entry 1 doors or a doorbell monitoring system) for ALL buildings Carport that is made of approved materials, has a roof, and is open on at 1 least two sides Attached or unattached storage space measuring at least 5' x 6' (not a 1 mechanical closet) ALL entrances are no-step entrances for ALL buildings 1 Intercom for ALL buildings 1 Play areas designed in accordance with ADA Guidelines 1 Community room 1
+Roofing system has at least a 30-year warranty (must provide supporting documentation from the manufacturer to qualify) 1 , ,, 4 Covered Porch at the front entrance 1 Deck or patio for each unit with a minimum of 64 square feet that is made 1 of wood or other approved materials Framing consists of 2" X 6" studs to allow for higher R-Value insulation in 1 walls Garage that is made of approved materials, has a roof, is enclosed on all 1 sides and has at least one door for vehicle access Crawl space or basement 1 Exterior security system (e.g. cameras monitoring building exterior and 1 lighting that provides coverage of the entire property) Interior security system (e.g. each unit is provided with an alarm on entry 1 doors or a doorbell monitoring system) Carport that is made of approved materials, has a roof, and is open on at 1 least two sides Attached or unattached storage space measuring at least 5' x 6' (not a 1 mechanical closet) ALL entrances are no-step entrances 1 Intercom 1 Play areas designed in accordance with ADA Guidelines 1 Community room 1